Data Curation from Privacy-Aware Agents: Beyond Equilibrium - Fair Competitive Protocol

 \end{definition}

-It's easy to see that a truthful agent receives all the information that the center possesses regardless of the others.
-We show that the fair competitive protocol preserves the properties of the competitive protocol by equilibrium equivalence.
+It's easy to see that a truthful agent receives all the center's information regardless of the others.
+We show via equilibrium equivalence that the fair competitive protocol preserves the properties of the competitive protocol.

 \begin{theorem} [Equivalence] The profile $\vec{s}=(s_1,\dots,s_N) \; s.t. \; s_1\in S_1,\dots s_N\in S_N$ is an equilibrium in the competitive protocol if and only if $\vec{s}$ is an equilibrium in the fair competitive protocol. \end{theorem}